Welcome to Green Tea and Velociraptors, home of Dr. Jon Tennant.

-I’ve just completed my PhD at Imperial College London in the Department of Earth Science and Engineering.
-I’m a Palaeontologist by training, which means I know all the Ross from Friends jokes, and yes, I do work on dinosaurs.
+I’ve just completed my PhD at Imperial College London in the Department of Earth Science and Engineering, where I was awarded the Janet Watson award for research excellence, and a year early too.
+I’m a Palaeontologist by training, which means I know all the ‘Ross from Friends’ jokes, and yes, I do work on dinosaurs.

-Anyone who knows me will know that I’m passionate about science communication.
-I strongly believe that science/research/knowledge deserves to be in the public domain, and everyone should have the opportunity to learn about different research should they wish to.
-As such, I’m also deeply interested in current trends in open science, particularly regarding open access, open data and peer review.
+I am extremely passionate about science communication and the public access of knowledge.
+I strongly believe that science/research/knowledge deserves to be publicly accessible, and everyone should have the opportunity to learn about research should they wish to.
+I’m also deeply interested in current trends in open science, particularly regarding open access, open data and peer review.

 Thoughts on this site are my own and do not reflect those of my employers.